csiebler/csiebler.github.io/content/posts/smart-loadbalancing-for-azure-openai-with-api-management.md

 ---
 ## Introduction

+*This post was updated on June 13, 2024 to reflect the latest Azure OpenAI updates*

 In this post, we will guide you through the process of consolidating various Azure OpenAI resources behind a unified API endpoint using Azure API Management (APIM).
 While there have been numerous discussions on this topic previously, this article focuses on a more sophisticated approach.
 This method enables us to address the following use cases:

 1. Aggregating multiple Azure OpenAI resources, potentially across various regions, with a preference for prioritizing in-region resources.